Predictive energy management for hybrid electric aircraft propulsion systems: Alternating Direction Method of Multipliers

 \section{Alternating Direction Method of Multipliers}

-It can be easily shown that if $\underline{E} \leq E_{i} - \overline{P}_{\b,i}\, \delta \leq \overline{E}$ $\forall i$, then the solution of \eqref{eq:min2} is given trivially by $P_i^{\ast} = \overline{P}_{\b,i} $ $\forall i$, for both architectures.
+If $\underline{E} \leq E_{i} - \overline{P}_{\b,i}\, \delta \leq \overline{E}$ $\forall i$, \finaledit{so that at each time step there is enough energy in the battery to operate the electric motor at its maximum capacity}, then the solution of \eqref{eq:min2} is given trivially by $P_{\b,i}^{\ast} = \overline{P}_{\b,i} $, $\forall i$, for both architectures.
 If this condition is not satisfied, then an optimisation scheme is needed to solve problem \eqref{eq:min2}.
-In order to make real-time implementations possible, we propose a specialised ADMM algorithm \cite{boyd11}.
-The problem in \eqref{eq:min2} can be equivalently stated with inequality constraints appended to the objective function using indicator functions $\Lambda^x(x)$ as follows
+To make real-time implementation possible we propose a specialised ADMM algorithm \cite{boyd11}.
+Problem \eqref{eq:min2} can be equivalently stated with inequality constraints appended to the objective function using indicator functions $\Lambda^x(x)$,

 with $\underline{\chi} = 0$, $\overline{\chi} = \infty$, and

 Note that we have introduced dummy variables $\xi$ and $\zeta$ in order to simplify the solver iterations by separating variables.